Advocating For Our Hometown

 Lake Natoma Park 20-Year Conceptual Plan

-As part of the Lake Natoma Park vision, the CalHydro concept reimagines the City of Folsom’s Corporation Yard as a place that connects history, natural environment, and community.
+As part of the Lake Natoma Park vision, the CalHydro concept reimagines the City of Folsom’s corporation yard site as a natural setting for a destination focused on learning, exploration, and connection to California’s water and landscape.

 Get Involved

-Help preserve Folsom’s history and protect its natural spaces.
+Help preserve Folsom’s history and protect its natural landscapes.

 to advocate for land-use planning, legislation, and regulations.